 After the Job Interview

-Rather than stressing to the max about each word you said in the interview or why they aren't getting back to you (it's normal), you could instead use the waiting time to take positive action: (1) learn a relevant new skill or improve on one you already have; (2) follow up wisely, but not too often (you can mention the new skill or a related accomplishment); and (3) keep looking for a new job until you accept an actual offer!”
+Rather than stressing to the max about each word you said in the interview or why they aren't getting back to you (it's normal), you could instead use the waiting time to take positive action: (1) learn a relevant new skill or improve on one you already have; (2) follow up wisely, but not too often (you can mention the new skill or a related accomplishment); and (3) keep looking for a new job until you accept an actual offer!

-Dare to approach with friendship: 2006, Bloody Words, Canada’s now-retired national mystery conference…I had just come out of a 15 min. interview with an agent and was feeling a little shaky; in the shadows of an escalator stood a woman who looked just about as antsy as me so I walked over and introduced myself, which miraculously led to a published mystery co-written with my new friend - and a sequel coming this fall.
+Dare to approach with friendship: 2006, Bloody Words, Canada’s now-retired national mystery conference…I had just come out of a 15 minute interview with an agent and was feeling a little shaky; in the shadows of an escalator stood a woman who looked just about as antsy as me so I walked over and introduced myself which miraculously led to a published mystery co-written with my new friend - and a sequel coming this fall.

-If service employees focus too much on procedures, their behavior or language can actually neglect the very customers they’re meant to serve.”
+If service employees focus too much on procedures, their behavior or language can actually neglect the very customers they’re meant to serve.

 To avoid making a decision based on fear (bound to fail), check in with your emotions and then replace negative feelings with positive heartwarming mix of excitement and optimism.

-To keep you walking, Christian is generously offering a $50.00 gift certificate to Foot Solutions, BC.
+To keep you walking, Christian is generously offering a $50.00 gift certificate to Foot Solutions, BC!
 Please enter at the bottom of this post.

-Before you begin shuffling words across the page, you must understand the characteristics and needs of your focus industry, company and/or leadership. ”
+Before you begin shuffling words across the page, you must understand the characteristics and needs of your focus industry, company and/or leadership.

-To experience more joy and have the strength to face life’s hurdles, be willing to be compassionate with yourself, and brave enough to share your mistakes/rough patches with a trustworthy friend.”
+To experience more joy and have the strength to face life’s hurdles, be willing to be compassionate with yourself, and brave enough to share your mistakes/rough patches with a trustworthy friend.

-Develop your awareness as you go about your day - notice how you feel emotionally, mentally and physically.”
+Develop your awareness as you go about your day - notice how you feel emotionally, mentally and physically.

-On any given day, writing is my escape, my lover, my intellectual stimulation as I seek and often find the right word, the exact phrase - or I dream about finding it; either way, I go to writing to find myself, always hoping to give back something of value to my readers.”
+On any given day, writing is my escape, my lover, my intellectual stimulation as I seek and often find the right word, the exact phrase - or I dream about finding it; either way, I go to writing to find myself, always hoping to give back something of value to my readers.

 Writing with a Chronic Illness

 Don't compare yourself to anyone else - especially not if you have a chronic illness or chronic pain - just write in a way that feels good to you.